-soriasis is one of the most common skin disorders that we see at the Asarch Center for Dermatology, Laser & Mohs Surgery.
+Psoriasis is one of the most common skin disorders that we see at Asarch Dermatology.
 Psoriasis can affect a person’s quality of life and treatment is often sought both for the physical symptoms and psychological effects.

 This chronic disease develops when a patient’s new skin cells form in days rather than weeks.
 This is due to the immune system sending faulty signals that tell skin cells to grow too quickly.
 Instead of shedding these excess skin cells, the skin cells pile up on the surface of the skin, causing patches of psoriasis to appear.